changeworld/azure-docs.it-it/articles/databox-online/azure-stack-edge-j-series-set-azure-resource-manager-password.md

         PS Azure:\
     ```

-6. Il set successivo di comandi consente di scaricare ed eseguire uno script per installare i moduli di PowerShell.
+6. Next set of commands will download and run a script to install PowerShell modules.

     ```azurepowershell
         cd ~/clouddrive